wttech/AEM-Rules-for-SonarQube/src/main/resources/rules/AEM-15.md

-Usage of 'synchronized' keyword should be avoided if possible.
-Check if using 'synchronized' can be replaced with more sophisticated solution.
+Usage of ``synchronized`` keyword should be avoided if possible.
+Check if using ``synchronized`` can be replaced with more sophisticated solution.

 == Noncompliant Code Example